 Amanda received a Bachelors of Art in Studio Art and a Bachelors of Art in Anthropology from Central Washington University.
 She then went on to pursue Post-Baccalaureate study in Ceramics at the University of Montana.

 Amanda has spent time as an artist in residence across the country including The Morean Center for Clay in Saint Petersburg, Florida and Belger Crane Yard Studios in Kansas City, Missouri.

-Amanda is now working as a full time studio artist based in Winston-Salem, NC.
+Amanda is now working as a full time studio artist based in Advance, NC.
 She regularly shows in invitational and national juried exhibitions.
 Her work is held in both public and private collections worldwide.

 Amanda and her partner Seth Charles also co-operate a small wood fired kiln design and

 construction venture.
 For more information please see the kiln building tab.